 - An overall footprint of 1 hectare

 - A 0.25 tonne per day liquefaction capacity

-- A 67m3 (40 foot) storage container.
+- A 41m3 storage container.

 The pilot phase liquefied hydrogen carrier is expected to make one trip every 3 months, between Australia and Japan, over the one-year pilot.